maxbarrett/web-components/README.md

 }
 ```

-Content – scripts/images/audio – inert until template is cloned into main document:
+Content – scripts/images/audio – are inert until template is cloned into main document:
 ```javascript
 var temp = document.querySelector('#mytemplate');
 var clone = document.importNode(temp.content, true); // a deep clone
 document.body.appendChild(clone);
 ```

-There's no way to 'preload' assets of a template for both server and client.
+No way to 'preload' `<template>` assets – for both server and client.

-Outer templates will not activate inner templates – each must be manually activated individially.
+Outer templates do not activate inner templates – each must be manually activated individially.

-Common to append the template content to a shadow root, see below.
+A template's content is often cloned into a shadow root, see below.

 Taken from [HTML5 Rocks](http://www.html5rocks.com/en/tutorials/webcomponents/template/)